Parental Work Trips Trigger My Fear of Abandonment - AITA for Voicing My Anxiety?

 Original Post

-I (13F) have always had a fear of being alone at night, stemming from my parents often vanishing without notice, leaving me waiting in silence, heart racing, convinced they might never come back.
+I (13F) have always had a fear of being alone at night, stemming from my parents often vanishing without notice, leaving me waiting in silence, my heart racing, convinced they might never come back.
 It's a nightmare scenario for me every time.

 For background, my parents have demanding jobs with unpredictable hours, but their vanishing acts have taken a toll on my mental well-being.
 Recently, my parents informed me they had work deadlines that required them to leave town for a week, leaving me in the care of my aunt.

-I panicked at the thought of being alone at night for a whole week, but I mustered up the courage to express my concerns.
+I panicked at the thought of being alone at night for a whole week, but I mustered the courage to express my concerns.
 I begged them not to leave me alone, emphasizing how scared and anxious I get when they're not around.

 Despite my pleas, they insisted they had no choice and assured me that I would be fine with my aunt.
 They promised to call every night and stay in touch, but it wasn't enough to ease my fears.

 I felt abandoned and panicked as they left, feeling like my worst nightmare was coming true all over again.
-As the nights passed, I couldn't shake off the fear and sleep eluded me.
+As the nights passed, I couldn't shake off the fear, and sleep eluded me.

 I felt betrayed by my parents for disregarding my feelings, leaving me to deal with my deep-rooted fear alone.
 When they returned, I couldn't contain my emotions and lashed out, telling them how their actions had affected me.

-Now they're upset with me for not understanding their work commitments and being overly clingy.
+Now they're upset with me for not understanding their work commitments and for being overly clingy.
 But I can't shake off the feeling of dread every time they mention leaving again.

-So AITA for refusing to let my parents vanish without notice even though I'm terrified of being alone at night?
+So, AITA for refusing to let my parents vanish without notice even though I'm terrified of being alone at night?

 Comment from u/PuppyPillow53